michaelboojapan/springboo-subpub-postgres/Phase2.md

 # 3.Upgrade Existing Project
 ## 3.1 Implementing a RESTful API
 Implementing a RESTful API based on a Web project of phase1.

-note: we could leave the web application as a test purpose.
+NOTE: we could leave the web application as a test purpose.

 ## 3.2 Upgrade Phase1 project
 As Spring Boot starter is provided to auto-configure the various required Pub/Sub components, we will use Java8 and spring boot as I already set up in phase 1.